Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 N.J.A.C.
 7:2-1.4(b)

-Prohibits the operation, launching, or landing of drones within all lands and waters administered by the State Park Service unless prior approval is granted by the Assistant Director of the State Park Service.
-Commercial operators and approved researchers may request a Special Use Permit with substantial advance notice (90+ days).
-Recreational pilots have no permit pathway.
+New Jersey Division of Parks and Forestry policy prohibits the operation, launching, or landing of drones within all lands and waters managed by the State Park Service unless prior written approval has been granted by the Assistant Director of the State Park Service.
+Recreational pilots have no application route; commercial operators and approved researchers can request a Special Use Permit with advance planning required.

 View source